renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/risk/loadtest/QUICKSTART.md

 ## Run a test GKE HPA job

-We will launch a test job using the horizontal pod autoscaler.
+We will launch a test job and, using the horizontal pod autoscaler, see the infrastructure scale up/down.

 ### Configure credentials